-In this section we will explore all functions of Dark Time in detail.
-We will also have a closer look at the way the functions interact, and finally we will briefly deal with the MIDI and analog interfacing section.
+• In this section, we will explore all functions of Dark Time in detail.
+We will also have a closer look at the way the functions interact, and finally, we will briefly deal with the MIDI and analog interfacing section.

-3.1.
-The Controls

-3.1.1.
-Step Input Panel
+The Controls Step Input Panel

-The step input panel is used to program a sequence into Dark Time.
-That means notes, their respective pitches and rests as well as points where the sequence circle starts and ends can be determined here.
-The step input panel features the controls necessary for each of the 2 x 8 or 16 stages respectively.
+- The step input panel is used to program a sequence into Dark Time.
+That means notes, their respective pitches and rests as well as points where the sequence circle starts and ends can be determined here. - The step input panel features the controls necessary for each of the 2 x 8 or 16 stages respectively.
 They are the same for each step and can be found replicated sixteen times.

-Each stage provides the following four control elements:
+• Each stage provides the following four control elements.

-• Two step status switches:
+Two-step status switches:

-The step status switches determine the behaviour of a sequence stage as soon as it is active:
+• The step status switches to determine the behavior of a sequence stage as soon as it is active:

-- Switch On / Off / Skip - On = The step is part of the sequence and generates a trigger signal, i.e. it is active. - Off = The step is "muted" or, in other words, becomes a rest.
+Switch On / Off / Skip

+- On = The step is part of the sequence and generates a trigger signal, i.e. it is active. - Off = The step is "muted" or, in other words, becomes a rest.
 The step will not put out a trigger signal. - Skip = The step is not part of the sequence.
-It is skipped and will not generate a trigger signal. - Switch Stop / Continue / Jump - Cont(inue) = Sequence will continue like nothing happened. - Stop = Sequence stops on this stage (can be disabled, s. page 20). - Jump = As long as only one of these 16 switches is set to "Jump", the particular step performs a reset (that is, the sequence will return to step 1 and start from there again).
+It is skipped and will not generate a trigger signal.

+Switch Stop / Continue / Jump

+- Cont(inue) = The sequence will continue like nothing happened. - Stop = The sequence stops at this stage. - Jump = As long as only one of these 16 switches is set to "Jump", the particular step performs a reset (that is, the sequence will return to step 1 and start from there again). - If two steps are set to "Jump", the first one will determine the starting point of the sequence, and the second will become the final step of the circle.

-If two steps are set to "Jump", the first one will determine the starting point of the sequence, the second will become the final step of the circle.
-The sequence will cycle only between these two steps set to "Jump" position as they will determine the margins of the sequence.
-If you set more stages to "Jump" position other than the previously selected ones, these steps will become the new start and end points.
-If you set steps to "Jump" within the previously selected range, they will not affect the sequence in any way.
+- The sequence will cycle only between these two steps set to "Jump" position as they will determine the margins of the sequence. - If you set more stages to "Jump position other than the previously selected ones, these steps will become the new start and end points. - If you set steps to "Jump" within the previously selected range, they will not affect the sequence in any way. - Confusing, eh?
+Not, go ahead, and with a little practice you will see how useful this little feature is: